 If you are unable to attend this event, mark your calendars for the second workshop in our series, which will be held June 10 with a farm tour of Lucinda Stuenkel’s pasture-based beef operation at Sunny Day Farms near Palmer, Kansas, Clay County in North Central Kansas.

-This workshop series is funded in part by a mini-grant from the Great Plains Conference of the United Methodist Church, and sponsored in part by the Harvey County extension office, the Harvey County Food Policy Council, and the Kansas Center for Sustainable Agriculture and Alternative Crops /Kansas SARE Program.
+This workshop series is funded in part by a mini-grant from the Great Plains Conference of the United Methodist Church, and sponsored in part by the Harvey County extension office, the Harvey County Food & Farm Council, and the Kansas Center for Sustainable Agriculture and Alternative Crops /Kansas SARE Program.